ecwpz91/ecwpz91.github.io/_posts/2017-11-18-Getting and Installing Firefox Quantum.md

 Now, what I like about this method of installation, is it sheds some light on where [Linux distributions endorsed by the Free Software Foundation][4] derive their specifications from.

 Which makes the above steps a little interesting because it shows a trade off between installation portability, and maintenance.
-Consider this, what happens when specifications change overtime?
+Consider what happens when specifications change overtime?
 Or, how about if there is an update the tarball source file download URL?
-Is it really worth troubleshooting?
+Is it really worth it?
 Maybe, or maybe not - it depends on who you ask.

 Anyway, hope this helps satisfy ones craving for the latest browser tech, and if you wanted Firefox Quantum to be available for one user - that's easy!
 Just remove `sudo`, set `dir=$HOME` in step #1, and `NEW_DESKD="$HOME/.local/share/applications"` in step #2.